 Community-Based Tourism (PER)

-Community-based tourism, with slow travel and homestays at its core, make for an authentic and more sustainable travel experience.
+Community-based tourism, with slow travel and homestays at its core, makes for an authentic and more sustainable travel experience.

 Sustainable Schools (URY)

-In Uruguay and Argentina, we visit two sustainable schools.
-The buildings and teachings are textbook examples of sustainability.
+The buildings and teachings at these schools are textbook examples of sustainability.

 Spirituality plays a big part at Findhorn Ecovillage, which is based on love for nature and each other.

-In Albania, we meet Pitupi that makes clothing “people-to-people” and where environmental and social values are as least as important as financial profit.
+In Albania, we meet Pitupi, which makes “people-to-people”clothing.
+Environmental and social values are as least as important as financial profit.

 We sail to Sardinia to visit the local currency Sardex.
 Could this be a more sustainable monetary alternative suitable to support a circular economy?